SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning/readme.md

 The Application supports both FreeRTOS and bare metal configurations.

-- By default, the application project files (Keil and Simplicity Studio) are provided with RTOS enabled in the release package, so the application can be tested/validated under OS environment.
+- By default, the application project files (Keil and Simplicity Studio) are provided with RTOS enabled in the SDK, so the application can be tested/validated under OS environment.
 - Follow the below steps for changing the project configuration in Keil and Simplicity Studio  to test the application in the bare metal environment.
    - **Steps to configure project settings in Keil IDE**
     - Open project in Keil IDE and click on 'Options for Target'